 "Come on Harry, I think its sweet.
 He's definitely a good-looking bloke, and just think about how naughty he must be behind doors if he's so polite outside of them."

 "Merlin Gin, shut up!"
-Harry groaned, slamming a pillow over the girls' face when she began to giggle.
-After their little wrestle match was over, they headed downstairs when it started to get late; knowing Mrs. Weasley would be coming after them for dinner shortly.
-Bumping into Hermione on the steps had slowed their progress as they all talked about their summers; trying to catch up before arriving to the soon to be too loud dining room.
+Harry groaned, slamming a pillow over the girls' face when she began to cackle.
+After their little wrestling match was over, they headed downstairs when it started to get late; knowing Mrs. Weasley would be coming after them for dinner shortly.
+Bumping into Hermione on the steps had slowed their progress as they all talked about their summers; trying to catch up before arriving to the soon to be too-loud dining room.
 Letting both of the girls go ahead, Harry let himself absorb the sight before him.
 Mr. Weasley was standing next to Mrs. Weasley, placing a soft kiss to her cheek as he braced a comforting hand on Ginny's shoulder as she moved to sit next to Hermione who sat next to Ron.
 Fred and George were going over plans with Sirius, all three over them sitting towards the head of the table.
-Tonks was seated right next to George – or was that Fred? – And there were two spaces left open beside her as Molly and Arthur moved to their seats.
+Tonks was seated right next to George – or was that Fred? – No, it was George – And there were two spaces left open beside her as Molly and Arthur moved to their seats.
 This was his family, everything he'd ever truly wanted.
-Feeling a deep chill run down his spine, he knew the one person he had anticipated to see the whole time was standing right behind him.
+Feeling a deep chill run down his spine, he knew the one person he had anticipated to see since he had arrived was standing right behind him.

 "Good evening, Harry.
 It's good to see you well."
-Oh the sound of that voice sent ripples of lust down his spine that settled heavily in his stomach.
-Twisting his waist to look behind, he hoped he looked not as dorky as he felt.
+Oh the sound of that voice sent ripples of desire down his spine that settled heavily in his stomach.
+Twisting at the waist to look behind, he hoped he looked not as dorky as he felt.

 "Good to see you too, Remmy."
-The smile that broke out on the man's face was enough to make Harry's heart flutter.
+The smile that broke out on the man's face was enough to make Harry's heart flutter and cheeks flush.

 "We should head into dinner before Molly comes looking for us."
 Harry tried to fight off his nervousness by chuckling.